antonlukin/sharing-image/readme.txt

 = 2.0.12 =
 * Added filter to disable posters autogeneration according post id.
+* Updated HTML meta tags to be able to display Twitter cards.

 = 2.0.11 =
 * Added the ability to autogenerate posters for entries added programmatically, for example, via cron.